Mergers all the way down: stellar collisions and kinematics of a dense hierarchically forming massive star cluster in a dwarf starburst: Abstract

 \section{Abstract}

-Recent high-resolution observations indicate that the progenitors of globular clusters (GCs) at high redshifts had high average stellar surface densities above \mbox{$10^5$ M$_\odot$ pc$^{-2}$}.
-Studies of the internal structure and kinematics of the clusters, however, remain out of reach.
-Numerical simulations are necessary to decipher the origin of the zoo of spatio-kinematic features found in present-day GCs.
-Here we study star cluster formation in a star-by-star hydrodynamical simulation of a low-metallicity starburst occurring during a merger of two gas-rich dwarf galaxies.
+Recent observations indicate that the progenitors of globular clusters (GCs) at high redshifts had high average stellar surface densities above \mbox{$10^5$ M$_\odot$pc$^{-2}$}.
+The internal structure and kinematics of the clusters, however, remain out of reach.
+Numerical simulations are necessary to decipher the origin of spatio-kinematic features in present-day GCs.
+Here we study star cluster formation in a star-by-star hydrodynamical simulation of a low-metallicity starburst in a merger of two gas-rich dwarf galaxies.
 The simulation accounts for the multiphase interstellar medium, stellar radiation, winds and supernovae, and the accurate small-scale gravitational dynamics near massive stars.
 We also include prescriptions for stellar collisions and tidal disruption events by black holes.
 Gravitationally bound star clusters up to \mbox{$\sim2\times10^5$ M$_\odot$} form dense with initial half-mass radii of $\sim0.1$–\mbox{1 pc}.
 The most massive cluster approaches the observed high-redshift surface densities throughout its hierarchical and dissipative assembly.
 The cluster also hosts a collisionally growing very massive star of \mbox{$\sim1000$ M$_\odot$} that will eventually collapse, forming an intermediate mass black hole.
 The assembly leaves an imprint in the spatio-kinematic structure of the cluster.
-The younger half of stars is more centrally concentrated, rotates faster, and its velocity distribution is more radially biased at outer radii.
-The older population is more round in shape, rotates slowly, its velocity distribution is isotropic and its velocity dispersion is higher.
-These results provide a possible explanation for a subset of multiple population features observed in GCs such as NGC 104/47 Tuc.
+The youngest stars are more centrally concentrated, they show significant bulk rotation and have radially biased velocity components at outer radii.
+The older population is more round in shape, rotates slowly, its velocity distribution is isotropic and exhibits higher dispersion.
+If chemically enriched star formation proceeds mainly in the later stages of cluster assembly, these results provide a possible explanation for some of the multiple population features observed in dynamically young GCs.